retrouvm/assignments/README.md

 # Degree Coursework Repository

 Welcome to my assignments repository which serves as a comprehensive archive of my degree coursework across four pivotal computer science domains: Artificial Intelligence, Data Science, Programming Languages, and Operating Systems.
 This repository showcases a curated selection of projects, assignments, and research that encapsulates my academic journey and skill development in these areas.
-Dive into each folder to explore the intricate challenges I've tackled, the innovative solutions I've implemented, and the depth of knowledge I've gained through rigorous study and application.
+Dive into each folder to explore the intricate challenges I've tackled, and the depth of knowledge I've gained through rigorous study and application.

 ## Courses